Skip to main content

 Police reports in Delaware are public records under the Delaware Freedom of Information Act (FOIA).
 Submit your request to the agency that generated the report.
 Who may request: Any citizen of Delaware; non-residents may request through p.
 Response deadline: 15 business days for a response.
 If access is denied, you may appeal to district or circuit court.

-Q What are the procedures to obtain Delaware vital records, and what is included in those records with address, not URLs?
+Q What are the procedures to obtain Delaware vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in Delaware are maintained by the state Department of Health or Vital Statistics.
 Standard fees: Actual cost of reproduction; agencies may charge staff time for complex requests.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.